 Robotic Surgery for Gynecologic and Other Disorders

 In recent years, robotic surgery has become an alternative to standard open surgery as well as standard minimally invasive procedures.
-Specially-trained surgeons at the Center for Robotic Surgery at Texoma Medical Center (TMC) can perform procedures using The da Vinci® Si HD® Surgical System, a highly advanced technological surgical system that may provide even further benefits to those already experienced by patients who undergo minimally invasive surgery.
+Specially-trained surgeons at the Center for Robotic Surgery at Texoma Medical Center (TMC) can perform procedures using The da Vinci® Si HD® Surgical System and the da Vinci XI® Surgical System, highly advanced technological surgical systems that may provide even further benefits to those already experienced by patients who undergo minimally invasive surgery.

 da Vinci® Surgical System

-The da Vinci® Si HD® Surgical System uses advanced robotic technology to provide a 3D depth of field and allow a surgeon's hand movements to be translated into precise micro-movements of tiny instruments at the operative site.
+The da Vinci® Si HD® Surgical System and da Vinci XI® Surgical System use advanced robotic technology to provide a 3D depth of field and allow a surgeon's hand movements to be translated into precise micro-movements of tiny instruments at the operative site.
 High-definition visualization enables the surgeon to perform complex procedures through dime-sized operating "ports" in the body.
 Currently, TMC surgeons are using robotic surgery for gynecologic procedures, kidney surgery, gallbladder surgery and other procedures.
 Potential benefits of minimally invasive robotic surgery over open surgery include a shorter hospital stay, less post-operative pain, quicker recovery, less risk of infection and less scarring.

 Robotic Gynecologic Surgery